yonaskolb/SwagGen/README.md

 ### 1. Command Line
 ```
-swift build
+swift build -c release
 ```
-This builds via the Swift Package Manager.
-You can find the output in the build directory which by default is at `.build/debug/SwagGen`.
+This compiles a release build via the Swift Package Manager.
+You can find the output in the build directory which by default is at `.build/release/SwagGen`.
 You can move it out of there or simply run it:

 ```
-.build/debug/SwagGen
+.build/release/SwagGen
 ```
 If you would like to run from anywhere, move it into `/usr/local/bin/`